🦦 Heading to KubeCon in Salt Lake City? Join us at the Otterize booth for live demos, hands-on labs, and exclusive giveaways!

 Let’s describe the different steps involved in the diagram above.

-1. A user initiates the process by connecting to the public Fully Qualified Domain Name (FQDN) of the order service at the HTTP /login endpoint:
+1. A user initiates the process by connecting to the public Fully Qualified Domain Name (FQDN) of the ingress gateway at the HTTP /login endpoint:

 This request is authorized by the following AuthorizationPolicy applied on the ingress gateway: